 Each spring, the honeysuckle flowers gather at the end of their stems to trumpet their sweet, gentle scent of purification and renewal.
-When I lead an herb walk in my backyard, I always pause with my students in homage at the woodbine (honeysuckle vine).
-After a discussion of the powerful antibiotic, antiviral, anti-inflammatory and not least, anticancer properties of this gentle herb, I facetiously tell my students to pick a dry weight pound of honeysuckle blossoms as part of their initiation into the world of herbs.
+When I lead an herb walk in my backyard, I always pause with my students in homage at the woodbine (honeysuckle vine) and discuss the powerful antibiotic, antiviral, anti-inflammatory and not least, anticancer properties of this gentle herb.

 Honeysuckle flowers tend to grow in small clumps of up to eight or more blossoms.
 At first, they are luminescent white; then, as the heat of the sun bears down on them, they begin to yellow with age.
 I don’t know it for certain, but I imagine that the white flowers are more potent.
 I single these out for harvest.